Optimizing ArgoCD performance in HA configurations

 app_Reconcile_queue

-In the first round of Argo CD Benchmarking, Sync, which would normally take 30 minutes to complete, was reduced to zero over a period of 6 to 12 minutes by increasing the Reconcile interval from 3 minutes to 6 minutes.
+In the first round of Argo CD Benchmarking, Sync, which would normally take 30 minutes to complete, was increased from 3 minutes to 6 minutes, and the number of OutOfSync events dropped to 0 over a period of 6 to 12 minutes.

 controller.operation.processors

-- controller.status.processors: Number of processors for monitoring and updating the application state
+- controller.status.processors: Number of processors for monitoring and updating the application status

 appRefreshQueue(app_Reconcile_queue)

-- controller.operation.processors: Number of processors to execute operations on Kubernetes
+- controller.operation.processors: Number of processors that perform operations on Kubernetes

 appOperationQueue(app_operation_processing_queue)

-The default value corresponds to 400 applications.controller.status.processors20 tocontroller.operation.processorsis set to 10.
+The default value corresponds to 400 applications.controller.status.processors20,controller.operation.processorsis set to 10.
 For 1000 applications,controller.status.processors50、controller.operation.processorsIt is recommended that 25 be designated.

-In the second article of Argo CD Benchmarking, it was reported that doubling the number of processors reduced the Sync time by 33%.
-However, when increasing the number of processors, it is also important to balance it with the processing power of requests to the Kubernetes API server (Kubernetes Client QPS/Burst).
-If increasing the number of processors does not improve the performance, we recommend setting Kubernetes Client QPS/Burst.
+The second article in the Argo CD Benchmarking series reported that doubling the number of processors reduced Sync times by 33%.
+However, when increasing the number of processors, it is also important to balance this with the processing power for requests to the Kubernetes API server (Kubernetes Client QPS/Burst).
+If increasing the number of processors does not improve performance, we recommend configuring Kubernetes Client QPS/Burst.

 K8S_CLIENT_BURST